msfit.flexsurvreg: Cumulative intensity function for parametric multi-state...

 tvar

 Name of the categorical variable in the model formula that represents the transition number.
-The values of this variable should correspond to elements of trans, conventionally a sequence of integers starting from 1.
+This should have been defined as a factor, with factor levels that correspond to elements of trans, conventionally a sequence of integers starting from 1.
 Not required if x is a list of transition-specific models.

 trans